How to file a California annual report

 Can I file my California annual report early?

-Yes, California allows submission up to five months before your deadline.
+Yes.
+California designates a six-month filing window that opens five months before your anniversary month, per the California SOS.
 Use this early filing window to avoid penalties by setting two calendar reminders: one for early filing and another as a final warning one month before the due date.

 Do I need a Certificate of Good Standing to file?